LukeMS/keltor/rst/index.rst

 **ALCC/BW**: by settlement

 Found on the northern most stretch of the Yahsur river is a tributary called the Sweet River, which runs through the relatively new county called Sweet River County.
-Twenty miles down river the Imperial Road crosses the Yahsur and another two hundred miles down river is the capital of Celyd, Southflo.
+Twenty miles down river the Imperial Road crosses the Yahsur and another two hundred miles down river is the capital of `Celyd`_, `Southflo`_.
 The county has five settlements, three on the river and the other two a few miles inland.
 The largest, Mahlcam's Bridge, is less than a mile from where the Sweet joins the Yahsur, it is also home to the Countess Sahrah Lo Teshren, the seat of House Teshren, and it acts as the shipping hub of the county.
 To the south, the area along much of the Yahsur is well populated, while not as densely populated as the Danchu, it is enough to provide a safe area that makes the river easier to travel on.
 The northern most reaches of the Yahsur are not as well populated and are still classified as borderlands.
 Sweet River is the northern most civilized area and it has only been declared "pacified" for about forty years.

 Being far from the Imperial Road, the only regular outside patrols they see are the Duke's and they only come up the Old River Road every few weeks.
 Once or twice each year a Republican Guard patrol will pass through the area.
 Apart from those patrols, the county handles it's own security.
 When combined, all the city guards in the county number two-hundred-ten warriors.
 Each day there are at least three Tridents from various city guards patrolling the county's roads.
 Because the surrounding land has been largely pacified and cleansed of aggressive monsters this is enough to keep order and maintain safety in the area.
 The most problematic safety issues are from criminal elements and the rare river creature.